Cahokia: Urban landscape

+Domestic architecture

+Cahokian residential zones were arranged into carefully planned clusters around plazas and mounds.
+Specific delineations and functions have been hard to determine, but many of these clusters may have been designed to accommodate religious or ethnic segregations.
+Cahokia's neighborhoods possessed a standardized suite of building types, including steam baths, council houses, and temples.

+Cahokian domestic structures were generally of pole-and-thatch construction and followed rectangular footprints.
+Wall trenches were often used instead of posts for building construction.

+Alleen Betzenhauser and Timothy Pauketat argue that upwards of 20 percent of Cahokia's neighborhood structures did not serve domestic functions, but were rather intended to facilitate engagement with non-human spiritual beings as part of an animistic religion.
+These beings may have resided in the building itself or inhabited large marker posts, similar to the posts used to build the Cahokia Woodhenge.
+Betzenhauser and Pauketat compare their theorized Cahokian buildings to similar historical examples such as shaking tents or medicine lodges.

 Monks Mound

 Monks Mound is the largest structure and central focus of the city: a massive platform mound with four terraces, 10 stories tall, it is the largest man-made earthen mound north of Mexico.
 Facing south, it is 100 ft high, 951 ft long, 836 ft wide and covers 13.8 acre.
 It contains about 814000 cuyd of earth.
 The mound was built higher and wider over the course of several centuries, through as many as 10 separate construction episodes, as the mound was built taller and the terraces and apron were added.

 Monks Mounds was named for the community of Trappist monks who resided there for a short time, after Euroamericans settled in the area.
 Excavation on the top of Monks Mound has revealed evidence of a large building, likely a temple or the residence of the paramount chief, which would have been seen throughout the city.
 This building was about 105 ft long and 48 ft wide, and could have been as much as 50 ft high.
 It was about 5000 sqft.

 The east and northwest sides of Monks Mound were twice excavated in August 2007 during an attempt to avoid erosion due to slumping.
 These areas were repaired to preserve the mound.